owncloud/ocis/changelog/5.0.1_2024-04-10/enhancement-strict-same-site-cookie.md

 This update does not impact the existing functionality of the application but provides an additional layer of security where needed.

+This only affects cookies set by the built-in IDP.
+Production systems should not be affected.

 https://github.com/owncloud/ocis/pull/8716